Executive Director: Kyle Dacuyan

 Laura Henriksen is the author of Canadian Girlfriends (THERETHEN, 2019), Agata (Imp, 2017), and Fluid Arrangements (Planthouse Gallery, 2018) with Beka Goedde.
 Her writing can be found in The Brooklyn Rail, P-Queue, Foundry, High Noon, and other places.
 She received her BFA in poetry from Pratt, and her Masters in American Studies and Gender Studies at CUNY Graduate Center.

-Katie Brunero, Will Farris, Ivana Montalvo
+Vivian Arimany, Katie Brunero, Will Farris, Marie Lopez

 James Barickman, Matty D’Angelo

-Box Office MANAGERS
+Box Office Managers

-Cori Hutchinson, Anna Kreienberg, Phoebe Lifton
+Cori Hutchinson, Anna Kreienberg, Phoebe Lifton, Matt Proctor

-Book Sales Managers
+Book Sales Manager

 Jonathan Aprea, Viktorsha Uliyanova